Durable building materials for commercial construction

 Stone used for building

 The most durable building material is stone.
-Stone is used to construct some of the world’s oldest structures.
-Stone is frequently used for walls and flooring because of its adaptable texture.
 It is available in a wide range of colours and finishes, from smooth to rough.
-Sandstone, granite, and marble are a few examples of stones that are utilized in building.
 Although common stone is inexpensive, expensive finishes are available.
 Quality and colour affect the price and length of manufacture for marble countertops.

 Stone has some shortcomings.
 Because of its weight and the impact of its density, moving it is challenging.
 Stone is a poor insulator as well, making it useless for insulation in cold climates.